pryv/dev-pryv.io-opener/src-dest/README.md

 The emails can be sent either by local sendmail (default) or SMTP.

 This service, its documentation and mail templates can be found in [`service-mail/`](service-mail/).

+## Backup your platform

+You can perform a backup of your Open Pryv.io platform and restore it in case of any data loss as explained in the dedicated guide ["Pryv.io backup"](https://api.pryv.com/guides/backup-platform/).

 ## Contributing